House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Ease of Installation: Very difficult

-They do come in a surprising range of colors and styles, and because they weather with age, they can look even better several years after installation than when they were first installed.
+They come in a surprising range of colors and styles, and because they weather with age, they can look even better several years after installation than when they were first installed.

 4. Marble